Who says you have to spend money to get more traffic?

 Google Analytics is a great tool to show you your overall traffic, but it doesn’t tell you where you rank.

-If you want to track your rankings, you’ll need to use some tools.
+If you want to track your rankings, you’ll need to use other (free) SEO tools.

 You used to have to pay for tools if you wanted link data, but that’s not the case anymore.
 Here are the free link tools you can use.